drivendataorg/zamba/docs/docs/models.md

   </tr>
 </table>

 `time_distributed` and `european` use the same basic algorithm.
-The main difference is that they are trained on different geographies.
+The main difference is that they predict different species based on their intended geography.

 For training or fine tuning, either the `time_distributed` and `european` model is recommended.
 These run much more quickly thatn the `slowfast` model.